atox120/cheat_sheets/Raspberry_PI.md

 sudo killall -u username
 ```

-The instructions for the above were taken from this [link](https://linuxize.com/post/how-to-add-and-delete-users-on-ubuntu-20-04/)
+The instructions for the above were taken in part from this [link](https://linuxize.com/post/how-to-add-and-delete-users-on-ubuntu-20-04/)

+### 4. Setting up SSH on Ubuntu